Diane Keaton

 Diane Keaton in the movie 'Reds'

-After a series of less successful films in the early 1980s, Keaton regained success thanks to the comedy "Baby Boom" (1987), in which she portrayed a working single mother.
-Around the same time, Keaton ventured into directing: she created several music videos for pop singer Belinda Carlisle, as well as several TV projects, such as a directorial episode of the cult "Twin Peaks" by David Lynch.
+After a string of box office disappointments in the early '80s, Keaton bounced back with the hit comedy "Baby Boom" (1987), in which she portrayed a working single mother.
+Around this time, Keaton tried her hand at directing: she created several music videos for pop singer Belinda Carlisle, as well as several TV projects, such as a directorial episode of the cult "Twin Peaks" by David Lynch.
 Her first feature film as a director was the tragicomedy "Unstrung Heroes" (1995), starring Andie MacDowell and John Turturro.

 Diane Keaton and Al Pacino on the set of 'The Godfather'